top of page

 **Pack Preview Calendar and the Pack Info Sheet, can be printed together, double-sided**

-Detailed Calendars - Fall 2024 and Spring 2025: New families want to know what YOUR UNIT has planned for you annual program: whether it is regular group meetings, summer camp, or big field trips.
+Detailed Calendars (Customizable Template) - Fall 2025 and Spring 2026: New families want to know what YOUR UNIT has planned for you annual program: whether it is regular group meetings, summer camp, or big field trips.
 A planned calendar is a great talking point as to why prospective families should choose your youth program against other options.

 Pack Orientation: Orientation is basic information or training that is given to get your families familiar with your Unit.